Arnesfield/unnest/README.md

 ### `unnest(data).by(property)`

-The `property` value is as object that is based on the `data` type.
+The `property` value is an object that is based on the `data` type.
 Consider the following interface:

 ```typescript
 interface User {